skynet-xy/post2video-processor/README.md

-# Reddit Comment Video Overlay Tool
+# FastAPI Video Trimming Service

-This tool allows you to overlay Reddit-style comments on existing videos.
-Each comment can include:
-- Custom avatar image
-- Username
-- Comment text
-- Specific start time and duration
+This service provides an API to trim videos using FastAPI.

 ## Installation